DAVID GREENE, HOST:

 MCCAIN: A little straight talk.
 Republicans have got to compete.
 And I say compete for the Hispanic voter.

-WELNA: The Gang of Eight members seemed most critical for winning over conservatives as Florida Republican Marco Rubio.
+WELNA: The Gang of Eight member seen as most critical for winning over conservatives is Florida Republican Marco Rubio.
 Yesterday, Rubio spoke at length on "The Rush Limbaugh Show."
 The conservative radio host pressed the Tea Party-backed senator on why the immigration system needs fixing right now.

 RUSH LIMBAUGH: Why?
 Why can't we just defeat it?
 Why do we have to address it because they raised it?

 RUBIO: Because there are legitimate - if they raise the issue of immigration, we can't just vote against it.

 WELNA: Rubio then asserted that because 11 million people won't be deported, their current status quo amounts to amnesty.
 But some of Rubio's fellow conservatives say he's got it backwards.
 At a rival news conference yesterday, Louisiana Republican David Vitter pointed out that the immigration bill would make legal status available to most unlawful immigrants six months after being signed into law.

 SENATOR DAVID VITTER: We're very concerned that this bill is the same fundamentally flawed model from the past.
 It's an immediate amnesty with promises of enforcement.

 WELNA: Opponents of the bill are girding for a tough fight.
 Ira Mehlman is with the Federation For American Immigration Reform.